ObolNetwork/charon/docs/configuration.md

 details on how this `cluster-definition.json` object is (de)serialised and how the [SSZ](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) config hash and definition hash are calculated.

+The operator `config_signature` and `enr_signature` are [EIP712](https://eips.ethereum.org/EIPS/eip-712) signatures of **typed structured data** as opposed to just raw bytes.
+EIP712 enables users to see the object that they are signing in their wallet (ex: Metamask).
+See [eip712sigs.go](../cluster/eip712sigs.go) for details on the EIP712 structure used to create these signatures.

 The above `cluster-definition.json` is provided as input to the DKG which generates keys and the `cluster-lock.json` file.

 The `cluster-lock.json` has the following schema: